Our training programme

 Once you’ve successfully completed the programme, you’ll be awarded a Certificate of Completion of Training (CCT) or a Certificate of Eligibility for Specialist Registration – Combined Programme (CESR(CP)), depending on your route through training.
 This qualifies you for entry onto the Specialist Register in the UK, which you need to be able to practise as a consultant in the NHS.

-The Wales Deanery Obstetrics and Gynaecology training programme training programme has approximately 70 trainees in total.
+The HEIW Obstetrics and Gynaecology training programme training programme has approximately 70 trainees in total.

 Our ST1 intake is usually 10, depending on training numbers.
 The usual split is: 3 of our training posts in North Wales and 7 in South Wales.